 One must consider themselves on the above-average side of programming.
-You will write a decent amount of code scripts – after all, Infrastructure as Code is the first principle of DevOps!
+You will write a decent amount of code scripts – after all, Infrastructure as Code is the first principle!

 One must also be able to troubleshoot applications with network issues for being a DevOps engineer.
 The knowledge of the Linux operating system is crucial.
 Finding your way around the Linux operating system might be a bit of a struggle, but it is worth the time.

 To succeed as a DevOps engineer, one needs to have excellent knowledge of the basics of coding and design-level decisions.
 They may also learn to write functional code.
-DevOps engineers must know their way around domains like networking, systems, and coding.
+They must know their way around domains like networking, systems, and coding.
 They should also know how to work with APIs.

 DevOps engineers need to be the jack of all trades because they must know many technical domains to work for both front-end and back-end development work.
 You need not be a 10x engineer to be able to succeed as a DevOps engineer.
 Most interviewers prefer necessary programming skills with experience in the tools required for DevOps in cloud services.

 Most DevOps engineers must learn log aggregators, monitoring, and alerting tools.
 CI/CD, security, and networking proficiency are also a necessity.

 In this section, I will explain the core technology categories and specific technologies that help developers realize the DevOps engineer’s objectives.

 Some things that an engineer must always keep in mind are: